 Counselling is something that I see as more of a vocation than work.
 I have had experience in a number of roles including Counsellor, Supervisor, Tutor and Facilitator, both in group and individual settings and with a wide range of ages and issues.
 I also passionately welcome the continued learning and development that is essential on both a professional and personal level.
 I was proud to be awarded the youngest senior accredited counsellor on record in 2016 by the BACP.

-I have been running my own private practice for nearly 10 years and also teach on the CPCAB Level 4 Counselling Diploma and Level 3 Certificate in Counselling Studies at Varndean College.
+I have been running my own private practice for over 10 years and am also a co-founder and tutor at Haulm, a Counselling training centre specialising in person-centred Counselling.
 I really enjoy the variety that these roles offer, as well as still being involved in a field that I am very passionate about.
 It enables me to learn from the students, have fantastic discussions and debates, as well as keep up to date and pass on knowledge about Counselling and more specifically, the Person-centred approach.

+Previous to my current roles, I worked as tutor on the Level 2, 3 and 4 Counselling courses at Varndean College.
 Before I moved to Brighton in 2016, I was working 3 days a week at Runshaw College counselling students, facilitating a P.D. group on the Counselling Diploma at UCLan and facilitating group Supervision at the Ormskirk Bereavement Service.
-In the last year, I have also taught on the Experiential Person-Centred Counselling Degree program at Edge Hill University and the Level 2 Counselling Skills course at Runshaw Adult college.
+I have also taught on the Experiential Person-Centred Counselling Degree program at Edge Hill University.

-I have also worked as a Counsellor for NHS staff at Blackpool Victoria Hospital, as well as Counselling carers and patients at Rossendale Hospice.
-As well as this, I have also worked with young adults and children in my jobs as a school Counsellor at Larches House and Talk Counselling service at Urban Exchange in Preston.
+In addition to this, I have worked as a Counsellor for NHS staff at Blackpool Victoria Hospital and Counselling carers and patients at Rossendale Hospice.
+I also have experience working with young adults and children in my jobs as a school Counsellor at Larches House (PRU) and Talk Counselling service in Preston, Lancashire.

 I feel that my varying roles as a Counsellor, Supervisor, Facilitator and Tutor have given me great learning and experience working with a wide range of issues and ages.
 I have had experience of working with children, adolescents, adults and the elderly with some of the following issues: